 When interacting with police in Louisiana, it’s crucial to know your rights.

-Police may stop you for numerous reasons, but you might not know why you are being pulled over when it happens.
 No matter what, you should, as soon as possible, pull over to a safe location on the side of the road.

-Once pulled over, you should:
+Once pulled over, you should do the following:

 - Roll down your window slowly

-- Have all documents ready (such as your license, proof of insurance, and registration)
+- Have all documents ready, such as your license, proof of insurance, and registration.

 Talking to the Police